-From this River to the great River Oby, we crossed a wild uncultivated Country: I cannot say it is a barren Soil; it is only barren of People, and good Management, otherwise it is in itself a most pleasant, fruitful and agreeable Country: What Inhabitants we found in it are all Pagans, except such as are sent among them from Russia; for this is the Country, I mean on both sides the River Oby, whither the Muscovite Criminals, that are not put to Death, are banish'd, and from whence it is next to impossible they should ever come away.
+From this river to the great river Oby, we crossed a wild, uncultivated country, barren of people and good management; otherwise it is in itself a most pleasant, fruitful, and agreeable country.
+What inhabitants we found in it are all pagans, except such as are sent among them from Russia; for this is the country-I mean on both sides the river Oby-whither the Muscovite criminals that are not put to death are banished, and from whence it is next to impossible they should ever get away.